RMSLowside/rmslow/Drawings/Microservices/UserPreferences/README.md

 #### Error Codes:
 ```
+400 (Bad Request) : node does not exist for this user's preferences
+403 (Forbidden) : node is null, cannot delete root node
-404 (Not Found) : A user with the given userId was not found
+404 (Not Found) : A user with the given userId was not found OR user is null
 ```

 ## SDK